-- 5.1 The tenant is responsible for keeping the whole of the Premises and (to the extent they form part of the Premises) fittings and plant and equipment in good repair and condition. - 5.2 The tenant is responsible for the decoration of the interior and exterior of the Premises.
+- 5.1 The tenant is responsible for keeping the whole of the Premises and (to the extent they form part of the Premises) fittings and plant and equipment in good repair and condition.
+Where the Disclosures to paragraph 9 of Schedule 4 indicate that the landlord is required to insure the Property, damage by insured risks is excluded from the tenant's responsibility for repair except to the extent that payment of any insurance monies is refused because of the act or default of the tenant, or any person under the tenant's control or with the tenant's authority, unless the tenant has paid the landlord a sum equal to the amount which the insurer has refused to pay. - 5.2 The tenant is responsible for the decoration of the interior and exterior of the Premises.